-- 46. The discipline and complaints process is confidential and involves only the Parties, the Complaints Administrator, the Case Manager, the Final Decision Making Panel, and any independent advisors to the Final Decision Making Panel. - 47.
-Once the discipline and complaints process has been initiated, none of the Parties may disclose confidential information relating to the complaint to any person not directly involved in the proceedings.
-After the release of the decision, the only confidential information that may be disclosed is the result of the decision and the sanction (if any). - 48.
-The Final Decision Making Panel will consider any violations of the confidentiality section of this Code prior to making a decision.
-Violations of this section of the Code after the decision has been released may cause the Organization, or another Individual, to initiate a complaint process against the Party violating this section. - 49.
-The Final Decision Making Panel may determine if there are exceptions or additional restrictions to the confidentiality section of this Code.
+47. The discipline and complaints process is confidential and involves only the Parties, the Complaints Administrator, the Case Manager, the Final Decision Making Panel, and any independent advisors to the Final Decision Making Panel.
+Once initiated and until a decision is released, none of the Parties will disclose confidential information relating to the discipline or complaint to any person not involved in the proceedings and at the time of such decision, the only confidential information that may be disclosed is the result of such decision.